Efficient Straggler Replication in Large-scale Parallel Computing: Empirical execution time distributions

-We now demonstrate the results of running Algorithm~\ref{algo:single_fork_heuristic} on Google Trace data \cite{web_google_cluster_data}.
-We use the traces to estimate the distribution $F_X$ and then run the heuristic algorithm on it to find the best single-fork policy.

-The Google Trace data gives timestamps of events such as SCHEDULE, EVICT, FINISH, FAIL, KILL etc.\ for each of the tasks of computing jobs that are run on Google's machine clusters.
-We consider the difference between the SCHEDULE and FINISH timestamps as the task execution time, and construct the empirical distribution $\hat{F}_X$.
-Note that because we consider only the SCHEDULE and FINISH task, we are not accounting for the computing resources consumed due to failure or eviction of tasks.
+The Google Cluster Trace data \cite{web_google_cluster_data_doc} gives timestamps of events such as SCHEDULE, EVICT, FINISH, FAIL, KILL etc.\ for each of the tasks of computing jobs that are run on Google's cluster machines.
+In this section we apply \Cref{algo:est_perf_metrics} to two jobs in the Google Cluster Trace, and study the latency-cost trade-offs for these real-world task service distributions.

-We consider two large Google cluster jobs with $n=1017$ and $n = 488$ tasks respectively.
-Their normalized histograms are shown in Fig.~\ref{fig:google_trace_hist} and Fig.~\ref{fig:google_trace_hist_2}.
-Fig.~\ref{fig:google_trace_hist} shows heavy-tail behavior of task execution time, whereas Fig.~\ref{fig:google_trace_hist_2} has bimodal behavior with a very small percentage of tasks finishing in around $1400$ seconds.

-Then we run Algorithm~\ref{algo:single_fork_heuristic} on the empirical $\hat{F}_X$ found using the histograms.
-We use $\Delta_p = 0.002$, $m = 500$ and $k=25$.
-The latency-cost trade-offs of the heuristic policies found by the algorithm are shown in Fig.~\ref{fig:heuristic_result} and Fig.~\ref{fig:heuristic_result_2}.
-We also plot the estimated latency-cost trade-off for $r=1$ and $l=1$ as $p$ varies from $0$ to $1$.
-These are the parameters of the back-up tasks option in MapReduce as described in \Cref{rem:single_fork_mapreduce}.

-We observe in Fig.~\ref{fig:heuristic_result} that the heuristic algorithm finds policies with $r >1$ that give lower latency for the same cost, than the policies with $r=1$ and $l=1$.
-We also observe that the latency reduction is more when $\mu$ is smaller, that is, the priority given to minimizing the cost is lower.
-But in Fig.~\ref{fig:heuristic_result_2}, the reduction in latency by adding additional replicas $r>1$ is very small as compared to the $r=1, l=1$ case because it has a lighter tail.
-In both Fig.~\ref{fig:heuristic_result} and Fig.~\ref{fig:heuristic_result_2} we observe that adding redundancy, that is $r \geq 1$ signficantly reduces latency for a small cost, in comparison with the baseline case ($p=0$), which is also equivalent to $r = 0, l=1$ with any $p$.
+In our demonstration we only consider tasks with SCHEDULE and FINISH times, as we would like to obtain samples that represent a normal execution (not killed or evicted).
+In a few rare cases, a task is associated with multiple SCHEDULE and FINISH events due to duplicate execution.
+For these we choose to keep the first occurrences in each event category.

+We choose two jobs (Job ID 6252284914 and 6252315810) with different numbers of tasks.
+For each task in a job, we obtain the task execution time by calculating the time difference between SCHEDULE and FINISH.
+The normalized histograms of the task execution times of the two jobs are shown in \Cref{fig:google_trace_hist} and \Cref{fig:google_trace_hist_2} respectively.
+Both the distributions have straggling tasks whose execution time is significantly longer than average.
+To emphasize the importance of such stragglers, we modify the trace for Job 6252315810 by removing the 3 samples with execution time longer than 1400 seconds, leading to the execution time distribution shown in \Cref{fig:google_trace_hist_2_mod}.